-Instructor: Office hours are by appointment only.
-Please email me to schedule an appointment.
-Or stop by when you see my office door open to see if I'm free.
-I have an open door policy.
+Instructor: Stop by when you see my office door open to see if I'm free.
+I have an open-door policy.
+Or you can email me to schedule an appointment or if you have any questions.

 Teaching Assistant: TBD